Academic flexibility and attendance guidance

 Disability-related accommodations

-Students who have requested an disability-related accommodation from the McBurney Disability Resource Center should be granted accommodations as outlined in the McBurney Connect: Faculty Notification Letter.
+Students who have been granted a disability-related accommodation from the McBurney Disability Resource Center should be granted accommodations as outlined in the McBurney Connect: Faculty Notification Letter.

 McBurney Connect provides online access for students, instructors, and notetakers to apply for, request and manage student, disability-related accommodations.

-After a student requests their accommodation, instructors will receive a Faculty Notification Letter, about classroom accommodations that are specific to each course.
+After a student’s disability-related accommodations is approved, instructors will receive a Faculty Notification Letter, about classroom accommodations that are specific to each course.
 The Letter is located in the McBurney Connect Instructor Portal.

 Students will still be instructed to meet with faculty to discuss their accommodations.